 4 . the glamor

-5 The Atwater
+5 The Awater

 What better thanks to spending your summer as a Golden Age titan than to remain within the old home of a descendant of Vanderbilt?
 During a 1909 mansion on a quiet street on Bellevue Avenue, Grace Vanderbilt retains all the tenderness of her original incarnation with ship models and framed illustrations from the first 1900s.
-The 33 cleanrooms are more modern with crisp white sheets paired with matching sherbet fabrics, and cashmere duvets, white-paneled walls, and modern amenities like flat-screen TVs and coffeemakers.
-There’s an on-site spa, indoor pool, and lounge with conservatory terrace, but make certain to require the time to rent a motorcycle to explore the world then return for a classic candlelit dinner within the kitchen.
+The 33 clean rooms are more modern with crisp white sheets paired with matching sherbet fabrics, cashmere duvets, white-paneled walls, and modern amenities like flat-screen TVs and coffeemakers.
+There’s an on-site spa, indoor pool, and lounge with a conservatory terrace, but make certain to require the time to rent a motorcycle to explore the world and then return for a classic candlelit dinner within the kitchen.
 From New England to a hotel restaurant

-- Castle Hill Inn
+Castle Hill Inn

-It’s easy to ascertain why Castle Hill Inn, located five minutes from the town center, be taken into account one of Newport’s most romantic hotels.
+It’s easy to ascertain why Castle Hill Inn, located five minutes from the town center, is taken into account as one of Newport’s most romantic hotels.
 Located on a 40-acre peninsula overlooking the Atlantic and Narragansett Bay, the 1874 mansion was built by mountain tycoon Alexander Agassiz as a summer residence to compete with everyone else.
 The cabins feature a typical palette of greens and blues by the ocean, fireplaces to snuggle at sunset, and forged iron bathtubs for 2.
 On the third floor of most houses, a two-level mahogany turret is often booked, with a spiral staircase leading up to a telescope for stargazing in the dark.
-As within the past, you’ll spend the day bowling on the lawn, sunbathing on the hotel’s private beach, or sailing on Hickey’s yacht from Castle Hill.
+As in the past, you’ll spend the day bowling on the lawn, sunbathing on the hotel’s private beach, or sailing on Hickey’s yacht from Castle Hill.

 Old-world hospitality sets the mood at the Viking Hotel, a former VIP guesthouse on Bellevue Avenue during the golden age.
 Champagne and freshly boiled oysters are served on the garden terrace.
 Dark and Stormies overlooks the highest of Newport Bar and a spa focus on Balinese and Thai treatments.
-Although the lobby has recently been refurbished and therefore, the rooms, and suites reflect more modern luxury (like marble showers and Egyptian cotton sheets), much of the time-inspired decor, including the bustle and splash, remains.
-A tribute to the hotel’s 90-year history.
+Although the lobby has recently been refurbished and therefore, the rooms, and suites reflect more modern luxury (like marble showers and Egyptian cotton sheets), much of the time-inspired decor, including the bustle and splash, remains—a tribute to the hotel’s 90-year history.